Waikari (Ngāti Tūwharetoa)

-Waikari was a 17th-century Maori ariki or rangatira (chieftain) of Ngāti Tūwharetoa from the region around Lake Taupō, New Zealand.
+Waikari was a 17th-century Māori ariki or rangatira (chieftain) of Ngāti Tūwharetoa from the region around Lake Taupō, New Zealand.
 He was one of the leaders in the Ngāti Tūwharetoa invasion of Taupō, fighting against Ngāti Kurapoto and Ngāti Hotu, and Subsequently, he led an attack on Ngāti Apa, who were settled on Lake Rotoaira and was the main leader in the Ngāti Tama-Ngāti Tūwharetoa War, which marked the final consolidation of Tūwharetoa control over the whole of Lake Taupō.
 He was killed by Ngāti Raukawa rangatira Te Ata-inutai.
 He probably lived in the late sixteenth and early seventeenth centuries.

 Life

-Waikari was the son of Rongo-patuiwi and through him a great-grandson of Tūwharetoa, the founder of Ngāti Tūwharetoa.
+Waikari was the son of Rongo-patuiwi and through him a great-grandson of Tūwharetoa i te Aupōuri, the founder of Ngāti Tūwharetoa.

 War with Ngāti Kurapoto

 After a woman of Ngāti Kurapoto argued with a war party of Ngāti Tūwharetoa and uttered curses against Tūwharetoa and his ancestors, the elderly Tūwharetoa sent his sons and grandchildren from Kawerau on the Bay of Plenty to attack Ngāti Kurapoto.
 The force marched inland to the Waikato River, then continued to Takapau, where they split into two war parties.

 According to Samuel Locke, Waikari accompanied his father Rongo-Patuiwi and his cousin Taringa in a war party which passed through Aputahou, Mount Tauhara, Waipahihi and Wharewaka, then south along the shore of Lake Taupō to Lake Rotongaio.
 There they encountered a tohunga called Kurimanga, whom they killed and cooked in an oven, leading the place to be named Umu-kuri ('Kuri's oven').
 The next day, they attacked the fortresses of Tara-o-te-Marama and Pa-powhatu, killing many Ngāti Kurapoto, but allowing the rest to flee towards Hawke's Bay.

 In Hoeta Te Hata's account of these events, the force was led by Rākei-poho and Taringa and Waikari is not mentioned.
 He says that they besieged Tara-o-te-Marama, but were unable to take it, so they made peace and offered a sacrifice of seventy dogs as compensation for eating Hine-kaharoa's fern root, thereby giving rise to the name Umu-kuri ('dogs' oven').

 Both sources agree that Waikari and other Ngāti Tūwharetoa settled in on the shores of Taupō.
 Waikari made his base at Motu-o-puhi, an island in Lake Rotoaira, which is just south of the southern end of Lake Taupo.